rlhatcher/career-sliders/content/sliders/info/obstacles.md

 ## Remove It

 Demonstrated by proactively seeking to remove blockers and obstacles in whatever way possible to reach the originally intended successful outcome.
-Individuals who jump over obstacles are persistent and resilient and understand that reaching a successful outcome requires the ability to influence; the creativity to find ways to bring non-supporters on board; the tenacity to keep going when progress is slow; and the effort to see a task or change through to completion.
+Individuals who remove obstacles are persistent and resilient and understand that reaching a successful outcome requires the ability to influence; the creativity to find ways to bring non-supporters on board; the tenacity to keep going when progress is slow; and the effort to see a task or change through to completion.